FMTools/FeatureIDE-wiki/Constraint-Editing-and-the-Constraint-Dialog.md

 ![Operator List](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/OperatorList.png)

-### 4. A free-text editor where you can formulat constraints acording to the grammar
+### 4. A free-text editor where you can formulate constraints acording to the grammar
 This control is the central element inside the *ConstraintDialog*.
 Here you can formulate your constraint as a first-order-logic like text, containing feature names and operators.
 Please note the grammar below.

 ![TextField](https://raw.githubusercontent.com/wiki/tthuem/FeatureIDE/Assets/ConstraintDialog/ConstraintDialogText.png)